galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/simbank-IVT.md

 //Obtain the initial balance
 BigDecimal userBalance = getBalance("123456789");
 ```
-Note that the `userBalance` is obtained by calling the private helper method `getBalance` - it is not annotated with `@Test`, and so will (correctly) not be identified to Galasa as a test method.
+Note that the `userBalance` is obtained by calling the private method `getBalance` - it is not annotated with `@Test`, and so will (correctly) not be identified to Galasa as a test method.
 It's also a good habit to declare such methods as *private* if possible.

 ```
 private BigDecimal getBalance(String accountNum) throws DatastreamException, TimeoutException, KeyboardLockedException, NetworkException, FieldNotFoundException, TextNotFoundException, InterruptedException {